Course Syllabus

 Food/Drink: It would be ridiculous for me to expect students to go an hour and a half without a drink.
 Students need energy to concentrate and learn.
 Considering this, I have no problem with students bringing drinks with lids and small snacks into my classroom.
 I expect students to be mature about cleaning up after themselves and to not make this a distraction.
 If we struggle with either of those things, this policy could change.

-Credit Recovery: Please note that if a student fails a given term, I will work with that student until mid-term of the subsequent term to recover credit.
+Credit Recovery: Please note that if a student fails a given term, I am willing to produce a plan for them to make-up credit extending a few weeks into the following term.
+(It will be up to students to take the initiative and talk to me about this option).
 If credit is not successfully recovered by that time, the student will need to pursue other options for credit recovery.
 To be frank, if a student is failing this class and getting behind in the current term trying to make up credit from a previous term, they may be better off in a general world history class.

 Civil Rights Disclosure: Davis School District is committed to providing educational and employment opportunities to students without regard to race, color, sex, religion, age, national origin or disability in accordance with Title VI of the Civil Rights Act of 1964, Title XI of the Educational Amendment of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, and with the Americans with Disabilities Act.